 How to prevent burst pipes

-- Make sure the boiler and heating system are serviced regularly, and check that the thermostat is working correctly
+- Make sure the boiler and heating system are serviced regularly.

-- Check the insulation on your water pipes and cold water tank - those in an attic or other vulnerable spaces should be lagged or similarly protected
+- Check the insulation on your water pipes and cold water tank - those in an attic or other vulnerable spaces should be lagged or similarly protected.

-- Make sure any external taps are turned off and disconnect any hoses
+- Make sure any external taps are turned off and disconnect any hoses.

 - Keep your heating on throughout the winter months.

-What if you discover a frozen pipe?
+What to do if you discover a frozen pipe

 Do not attempt to thaw the pipe with a blow torch or other open flame.